MartijnCombe/UBCproject/README.md

 # Applying Transfer Learning to PriSTI for Spatiotemporal Imputation on new Data
+Martijn Combé, and Sisay Ketema
+This work was created as part of the Urban Computing course of Leiden University.
+We build upon the work of PriSTI to implement Transfer Learning, by partially freezing NoiseProject Modules.
+Note that we take no credit for the original work, or any of its contents. (see citation section)

 ## Requirement
 Create a conda or python environment